xraypy/xraylarch/doc/installation.rst

 Installing Optional Python Packages with Larch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While most of the packages required for Larch will be installed automatically
+While most of the packages required for Larch will be installed
-(and are listed in the `requirements.txt` file in the source tree), there are
+automatically (and are listed in the `pyproject.toml` file in the
-a few packages that are useful for some functionality but somewhat less easy
+source tree), there are a few packages that are useful for some
-to have as a hard dependency (usually because they are not readily available
+functionality but somewhat less easy to have as a hard dependency
+(usually because they are not readily available on `PyPI`_ for all
-on `PyPI`_ for all platforms).
-These optional packages are listed in the
+platforms).
+These optional packages are listed in the table below.
-table below.
 Note that most of these will be installed with Larch whether you
 install from a binary installer with `pip install xraylarch`.